LaunchCodeEducation/data-analysis-curriculum/content/python-pandas-databases/reading/python-databases/_index.md

 weight = 1
 +++

-Working within a database command line interface can often times be cumbersome and difficult to execute multiple commands.
-Because of this, analysts often times prefer to use a user-friendly graphical user interface (gui) or leverage programming languages like python and supported libraries to interact with them.
-We will use python and the **sqlite3** library to complete the following:
+Working within a database command line interface can oftentimes be cumbersome and difficult to execute multiple commands.
+Because of this, analysts oftentimes prefer to use a user-friendly graphical user interface (GUI) or leverage programming languages like Python and supported libraries to interact with them.
+We will use Python and the **sqlite3** library to complete the following:
 1. Create a new sqlite database
 1. Add a table
 1. Perform CRUD operations on the table